ska-sa/katcbfsim/doc/about.rst

 - A destination, which is a hostname and port for the SPEAD stream, or the name of an HDF5 file.

+- For correlation:

   - An accumulation length for integrations, in seconds.
 The actual value is rounded in the same way that the MeerKAT correlator would.

+- For beamforming:

+  - The number of time samples included in each heap.
+  - The number of bits per sample.

 Command-line
 ^^^^^^^^^^^^
-Run :program:`cbfsim.py` :option:`--help` to see the names of the command-line options.
-Only a few options will be documented here.
+Run :program:`cbfsim.py` :option:`--help` to see the command-line options.
+Only a few key options are documented here.

 .. program:: cbfsim.py

 .. option:: --create-fx-product <NAME>

-   This creates a product with the given name.
+   This creates a correlator product with the given name.
 If this option is not specified, then the katcp request :samp:`product-create-correlator` must be used to create products.

+.. option:: --create-beamformer-product <NAME>

+   This is equivalent to :option:`--create-fx-product` but for beamformer products.

 .. option:: --start